 This trip happened very quickly.
 At least it did to me.
-There was a bunch of friends who wanted to experience Africa and have been planning a itinerary for an trip there for months.
+There were a bunch of friends who wanted to experience Africa and have been planning an itinerary for a trip there for months.
 I wasn't part of the itinerary planning process, I simply tagged along just before the trip started.
 It looked like an excellent trip so I couldn't resist saying no when my friend asked me to join.

 One of the people in the group of friends I went with, actually lived in Tanzania.
 My friend (who came from Doha with me) and I reached her home in Dar Es Salam and met the rest of the group who came from London, exchanged pleasantries, then planned some last minute things for the rest of the trip.
 We were going to go to the nearest place that airs the England v.
 Sweden football match that night as we had some English and Swedes as part of the group.
 That was a fun night.
 England beat Sweden 3:2, if I recall correctly.
 We had to go back early so we can wake up early the next day and begin our trip.